Exponential time differencing for matrix-valued dynamical systems

 \section{Numerical Examples}

-In this section, we compute and test the METD schemes with differential Lyapunov, Ricatti and Sylvester equations.
-Our main goal is to confirm the global truncation error of the schemes and show that it is applicable to real-world high dimensional complex systems from PDEs to machine learning.
-We start with simple tests and gradually increase complexity and generality.
+In this section, we compute and test the METD$p$ schemes with differential Lyapunov and Sylvester equations, and with a stiff nonlinear PDE-derived matrix system (Allen–Cahn).
+Our main goal is to confirm the global truncation error of the schemes and show that they are applicable to real-world, high-dimensional complex systems from PDEs to machine learning.
+We start with a simple test and gradually increase complexity and generality.